huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_vpc_channel.md

 * `healthy_threshold` - (Optional, Int) Specifies the healthy threshold, which refers to the number of consecutive successful checks required for a backend server to be considered healthy.
-  The valid value is range from 2 to 10.
+  The valid value is range from 2 to 10, default to 2.

 * `unhealthy_threshold` - (Optional, Int) Specifies the unhealthy threshold, which refers to the number of consecutive failed checks required for a backend server to be considered unhealthy.
-  The valid value is range from 2 to 10.
+  The valid value is range from 2 to 10, default to 5.

 * `timeout` - (Optional, Int) Specifies the timeout for determining whether a health check fails, in second.
   The value must be less than the value of time_interval.
-  The valid value is range from 2 to 30.
+  The valid value is range from 2 to 30, default to 5.

 * `interval` - (Optional, Int) Specifies the interval between consecutive checks, in second.
-  The valid value is range from 5 to 300.
+  The valid value is range from 5 to 300, default to 10.

 * `members` - (Optional, List) Specifies an array of one or more backend server IDs or IP addresses that bind the VPC channel.